-- Medical conditions (eg, urinary tract infections , metabolic conditions)
+- Medical conditions, such as urinary tract infections or metabolic conditions

 - Limited physical activity

-- Foreign material in the urinary tract (eg, catheter)
+- Foreign material in the urinary tract, such as a catheter

 - Sudden, severe pain in the side of the body or mid- or lower back when it moves

 - Pain in the belly or groin area

 - Causing bleeding or damage to the kidney

 - Unable to pass on its own